kziemski/RBGParser/README.md

 ```

-This will run a 2nd-order model with regularization *C=1.0*, number of training iteration *iters=5*, rank of the first-order tensor *R=100* and second-order tensor *R2=50*, weight of the traditional features in scoring function *gammaLabel=0.3* (note that when traditional features incorporated, i.e. gammaLabel>0, the labeled will be significantly slowed down).
+This will run a 2nd-order model with regularization *C=1.0*, number of training iterations *iters=5*, rank of the first-order tensor *R=100* and second-order tensor *R2=50*, and weight of the traditional features in scoring function *gammaLabel=0.3* (note that when traditional features incorporated, i.e. *gammaLabel*>0, the labeler will be significantly slowed down).

-You may take a look at labeler/src/parser/Options.java to see a full list of possible options.
+You may take a look at labeler/src/parser/Options.java to see the full list of possible options.